-Isaac S. Villegas is pastor of Chapel Hill Mennonite Fellowship and the president-elect of the North Carolina Council of Churches.
+Isaac S. Villegas is pastor of Chapel Hill (N.C.)
+Mennonite Fellowship and president of the governing board of the North Carolina Council of Churches.
 He was born and raised in the U.S. borderlands as a child of Latin American parents.

 Posts By This Author

 The Rabbit Who Visits My Garden: The Trinitarian Life of God

 THE CHRISTIAN LIFE returns again and again to prayer.
 We pray by ourselves, and we pray with others.
 Worship draws us to the scriptures, with the psalter at the center of the Bible, which bears witness to the back-and-forth, the disagreement and commitment, the frustration and intimacy, of God’s communication with God’s people—a textual record of conversations across the ages.